zulip/zulip-mobile/CONTRIBUTING.md

 sign the [Dropbox Contributor License Agreement][cla].
 Also, have a look at our [commit message style guidelines][doc-commit-style].

+And please make sure to format the whole code using the command `npm run prettier` This will format the code using our prettier setup.

 * **Issues**.
 Before working on an issue make sure to claim it.
 To do so comment the following in the issues section: `**@zulipbot** claim`. **zulipbot** will assign you to the issue and label it as **in progress**.
 Learn more about zulipbot at [**zulipbot @ GitHub**](https://github.com/zulip/zulipbot).